mongodb/docs-cluster-to-cluster-sync/source/includes/migration-upgrade-recommendation.rst

-For best performance, upgrade your source and destination clusters to the most recent server patch release prior to migration.
+For best performance, upgrade your source and destination clusters to the most recent MongoDB Server patch release prior to migration.
 For more information, see :ref:`upgrade-to-latest-revision`.